CScones/steam-library-reviews/README.md

 - `server.js` can stay as-is if it is already returning correct review JSON.
 - `index.tsx` is the main file you update when changing UI behavior.
-- The current implementation prefers fresh fetches over a frontend memory cache because the cache path was not providing reliable value for this navigation pattern.[cite:657][cite:659]
+- The current implementation prefers fresh fetches over a frontend memory cache because the cache path was not providing reliable value for this navigation pattern.
 - If the Steam UI changes class names in a future client update, the selectors for the game details box or dim-state class may need to be rediscovered.

 ## Returned proxy shape